Updated: June 05, 2025

 Getting a single skin mortgage is a tricky process.
 A broker will take the stress out of the process and guide you through it, maximising your chances of getting approved and finding the best rates possible.

-Anyone can have a look at highstreet banks and take a look at their mortgage rates.
-However, as single brick mortgages are non-standard, many banks won’t offer mortgages on them and those that do may not offer their standard rates.
+Anyone can look at high street banks and their mortgage rates.
+However, as single brick mortgages are non-standard, many banks won’t offer them, and those that do may not offer their standard rates.

-A broker has access to the whole of the market and therefore can find lenders you wouldn’t necessarily come across on your own.
+A broker has access to the whole market and, therefore, can find lenders you wouldn’t necessarily encounter on your own.

-They also have access to exclusive deals and are experienced in negotiating rates.
-This could save you from paying unnecessarily high rates.
+They also have access to exclusive deals and are experienced in negotiating rates, which could prevent you from paying unnecessarily high rates.

 Our Broker-Matching Service Guaranteed!